 - Process Skills: Agile methods & tools like JIRA

 - Familiarity with the toolchain your data engineers, scientists, analysts and governance team use

-In our next blog on DataOps Engineers, we’ll further explore the DataOps Engineering skillset and demonstrate steps and considerations related to the implementation of a DataOps Project, including automated tests, reusable code, managing environments, monitoring and DataOps reporting.
+In our next blog on DataOps Engineers, we’ll further explore the DataOps Engineering skillset and demonstrate steps and considerations related to implementing a DataOps Project, including automated tests, reusable code, managing environments, monitoring, and DataOps reporting.